hwray/Dais/README.md

 ![Speech volume graph](http://i102.photobucket.com/albums/m93/hwray/audio3edit_zpsc2655733.png)

+* This presenter started and ended their presentation with a strong voice, but dropped down to the "mumble threshold" during the middle.

 ####As an open-source app, Dais is ripe for extensions and enhancements:

 Dais uses example code from the [GDK Compass](https://github.com/googleglass/gdk-compass-sample) and [GDK Waveform](https://github.com/googleglass/gdk-waveform-sample) samples.